thunderrabbit/robnugen-journal-entries/2018/01/16unconfirmed-transaction.md

 Now that I have this problem, I see https://bitcoinfees.earn.com/ suggests fees to get transactions through quickly.

 So I will use that next time, but ... dang not sure when next time will be haha.

+## 11:38 Wednesday 17 January 2018 JST

+The transaction confirmed after nearly 24 hours.
+Maybe 20 or 22 hours.